SmritiReddyy/form-filling-tool/README.md

 # React + TypeScript + Vite
+## Instructions

+Backend (one time):

+powershell
+Plain Text
+cd backendpython -m venv venvvenv\Scripts\activatepip install -r requirements.txt This recreates the venv from requirements.txt.
+Frontend (one time):

+powershell
+Plain Text
+cd frontendpnpm install
+This recreates node_modules from package.json.
+Then they create their .env file with their own Gemini API key and run normally.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: